hasti2c/csc207-event-management-app/phase2/README.md

 Pull from [https://markus.teach.cs.toronto.edu/git/csc207-2021-05/group_0014](https://markus.teach.cs.toronto.edu/csc207-2021-05/assignments/1#) and open the project in Intellij.
 To run program first install the GSON library: in Intellij go to Project structure and install GSON library from Maven (com.google.code.gson:gson:2.8.5) as well as the apache library (org.apache.commons:commons-text:1.9) also from maven.

 To run the program, go to PhaseTwoMain.java and run.
+Make sure to open the project to group_0014 as the top level folder to ensure the file paths are correct.

 UML diagram is included as a PNG and as a UML file.